 - 2 sprigs of thyme

-- 1 tbsp fresh parsley leaves finely chopped
+- 1 tablespoon fresh parsley leaves, finely chopped

 For the Parmigiano Reggiano Cream:

 - 500 ml fresh milk